 TRIO Student Support Services is a federally funded outreach and student services program designed to provide support, guidance and assistance for individuals from challenging backgrounds.
-TRIO is targeted to serve and help income eligible, first generation college students, and individuals with documented disabilities.
-Services include tutoring, academic coaching, academic advising, support with financial aid and financial literacy, and support with post-graduation career and continuing education planning.
+TRIO is targeted to serve and help low-income, first generation college students, and individuals with documented disabilities.
+Services include tutoring, academic coaching, supplemental instruction, academic advising, support with financial aid and financial literacy, and support with post-graduation career and continuing education planning.